wp-plugins/sharebar/readme.txt

 You can also call an individual button in any template by using the following code (where size is either big or small): `<?php sharebar_button('name','size'); ?>`

-Full instructions and example can be found at: http://devgrow.com/sharebar-wordpress-plugin/

-**Note:** Sharebar is partnering with GetSocial to bring you a more powerful, customizable and faster sharing widget.
-Stay tuned, an update will be released soon!

-Follow me on Twitter: http://twitter.com/ThinkDevGrow

 **Also, if you use and like the plugin, please rate it!  ->**